 The FNW Virtual Hub (including the Acute Discharge program) referrals recently transitioned to the Tri-Cities Urgent & Primary Care Centre which opened on February 22nd to the public.
 Further reporting details on this in the section below; however, data specific to the Virtual Hub is included in the general U&PCC report.
-The FNW New Mom/Well Baby Clinic (stationed at a local clinic in Port Coquitlam) will close at the end of March 31st and work is underway to provide priority attachment to all unattached moms and babies seeking care in the FNW.
-The visual below reflects the New Mom/Well Baby program's February referral data:
+The FNW New Mom/Well Baby Clinic (stationed at a local clinic in Port Coquitlam) closed on March 31st and priority attachment has been provided to all unattached moms and babies seeking care in the FNW